datapartnership/syria-economic-monitor/docs/foundational_datasets_and_data_products.md

 ## Foundational Datasets

-**Foundational Datasets** refer to **all** datasets used in the analytics prepared by the Lab for a project.
-The table includes a description of the data and their update frequency, as well as access links and contact information for questions about use and access.
-Users should not require any datasets not included in this table to complete the analytical work for this Data Good.
+**Foundational Datasets** refer to **all** datasets used in the analytics prepared for a project.
+The Foundational Datasets table includes a description of the data and their update frequency, as well as access links and contact information for questions about use and access.
+Users should not require any datasets not included in this table to complete the analytical work for the Data Good.

+Following is list of all Foundational Datasets used in this Data Good:

 ```{note}
 **Project Sharepoint** links are only accessible to the project team.
 For permissions to access these data, please write to the contact provided.